"The Company" is Mythic Beasts Ltd.

 The Facilities shall not be used in any activity which is intended to inconvenience another user of the Facilities or of any other computer or to prevent them from making use of any resources to which they have legitimate access.

 No user shall engage in activity which is likely to damage, render unuseable, impose an unacceptable load on, or in any other way detrimentally affect the Facilities.
+This includes all mining or farming of cryptocurrency.

 No user shall attempt to impersonate another user, or the Company or any of its personnel; nor shall the Facilities be used to impersonate any other individual or corporation.